CLUB ADVISING AT SRJC

 - THE INTER-CLUB COUNCIL (ICC):

-The number one indicator that a clubs' active days are numbered is having poor attendance at ICC.
+Consistent ICC attendance is the #1 strongest indicator correlated with club sustainability.
 This makes sense, clubs are optional and they rely on the dedication of its members.
 ICC is dedication manifested; clubs that consistently attend ICC:- Stay connected to resources and funding

 - Hear about district operations and policy changes